 There was a lot of incendiary racial talk in the media.
 Prior to our arrival, my eldest sister, Ming Lee, had advised us to be prepared for all eventualities, including being confronted by the media on arrival at the airport for our views on racism in Australia.
 Terrific, I thought.
 I didn’t even want to be here.

 The morning after we arrived, while sitting to breakfast, Phin’s wife, a social worker, told me about this racist flyer she’d found in their mailbox.
 It called for all Aussies to run down any Asians they saw in the street; better to do it now or you’d regret it later.
 Stop the Asian invasion, screamed the graffiti that greeted my first days in the country.

-My eldest sister lived in the more genteel north-western suburb of Carlingford; that part of Sydney was where most Malaysian professionals had chosen to settle in after tertiary education in Australian universities.
+My eldest sister lived in the more genteel north-western suburb of Carlingford; most Malaysian professionals had chosen to settle down in that part of Sydney after tertiary education at Australian universities.
 And they had arrived in the country back when Asians were so rare they were treated as novelties, not threats.

 Awesome.
 I didn’t want to leave Malaysia, and I’d now landed in a place where I wasn’t welcome.
 Could things get any worse?

 I had a boyfriend back home.
 We’d been together since we were 16.
 We thought we were going to get married and live happily ever after.
 I wished at the time my parents applied to emigrate that I was already 18, so I didn’t have to leave if I didn’t want to.
 He wanted me to stay behind.
 He’d quit school and take up a job and take care of us.
 And yet, despite everything, that was not an option.
 Whatever else you could say about our upbringing, it was never a question as to whether I’d go to university; it was a given.
 I think maybe it was my mom’s academic genes passed on to her kids.
 I could not fathom not pursuing further studies, and that would not be possible if I were left behind.